Listen to this Article

 AI and Machine Learning in Search Engines

 AI is on the tip of everyone’s tongue these days.
 The introduction of ChatGPT and Google’s push to compete with the new Bing option is threatening many marketing teams.
 Will it replace content marketing?
 What about SEO?
+Or search engine marketing?
 There’s so much we don’t know about the future of AI, but one thing is certain – it will be entertaining to watch.

 Before we determine whether or not AI is supplanting search engines, let’s first discuss what AI and machine learning have as it relates to search engines.
 Google, the preeminent search engine in the world, has been integrating AI and machine learning into its operations for years.
 Specifically, Google’s RankBrain algorithm, unveiled in 2015, uses machine learning to understand search queries’ purpose better, allowing users to find more pertinent search outcomes.

 Besides RankBrain, Google has implemented machine learning algorithms to boost search outcomes, including BERT (Bidirectional Encoder Representations from Transformers).
 BERT is crafted to mimic natural language processing, allowing it to provide more precise results for search inquiries.